 |back to home page|

 The conventional view is that Shakespeare was a man from the small, country town of Stratford.
 Many people, however, reject the conventional view, and argue that Shakespeare was the pen name of Edward de Vere, Earl of Oxford, and that the Earl of Oxford had to conceal his authorship for social and political reasons.

-e acquired such knowledge?
+How could the Stratford man have acquired such knowledge?
 Those who adhere to the Stratford theory have difficulty explaining Shakespeare’s vast knowledge; they try to minimize his knowledge and magnify his errors.
 On the other hand, those who adhere to the Oxford theory describe the poet as one of the best educated people of his time, or of any time.